-Motor is an electromagnetic device which realises the conversion or transmission of electric energy according to the law of electromagnetic induction.
+A motor is an electromagnetic device that realizes the conversion or transmission of electric energy according to the law of electromagnetic induction.
 Electric motors can be classified as electric motors and generators.
 An electric motor is represented by the letter M in the circuit.
 Its main function is to produce driving torque, as the power source of electrical appliances or various machinery.
-A generator is represented by the letter G in the circuit.
-Its main function is to convert mechanical energy into electrical energy.
+In the circuit, the letter G represents a generator.
+A generator converts mechanical energy into electrical energy.

 Components of motors